What we do

 We manage the National Collection of Industrial Food and Marine Bacteria, the biggest reference collection of industrially and environmentally valuable microorganisms in the UK, and are an International Depository Authority (IDA) for bacteria, fungi, bacteriophages, plasmids and plant seeds that are the subject of patent applications.

-Our skilled microbiologists have extensive experience of providing GMP standard microbial identification services as well as monitoring the microbial populations that influence corrosion.
+Our skilled microbiologists have extensive experience of providing GMP standard microbial identification services as well as monitoring the microbial populations that influence corrosion, and we offer a next generation sequencing and bioinformatics service that includes whole genome sequencing and metagenomics services.

-Our customers include companies in the pharmaceutical, personal care, food, supplements,oil and gas, agricultural and environmental sectors as well as research organisations around the globe.
+Our customers include companies in the pharmaceutical, personal care, food, drink and supplements, oil and gas, agricultural and environmental sectors, as well as research organisations around the globe.

 NCIMB Ltd was established as a company in 1982, but the history of the National Collection of Industrial, Food and Marine Bacteria itself goes back much further.